 Kramhúsið is a much loved venue in the centre of Reykjavík, and a personal favourite.
 It's on the corner of Skólavörðustígur and Bergstaðastræti street, and is a true hidden gem within Reykjavík with more than 30 years of dance history.

 I call it a 'dance centre' for the purpose of this blog, but in fact it's so much more.
-It's a venue that hosts all sorts of classes within the arts, for children, adults, elderly, fat and thin people of all colours and nationalities and it has a great atmosphere.
+It's a venue that hosts all sorts of classes within the arts, for children, adults, elderly, people of all sizes, colours and nationalities and it has a great atmosphere where everyone is equal.

 Here is where the tango scene originated, as well as the Icelandic Circus and the female choir of Reykjavik.
 (YES, Reykjavík has its own circus group!)
 Read more about the Icelandic Circus here.